adityarastogi2k12/SpiNet/README.md

 **Note that dataset.hdf5 and R16.mat should be in MODL/SpiNet folder to while executing the training or testing code.**

+Contact
+The code is provided to support reproducible research.
+If the code is giving syntax error in your particular python configuration or some files are missing then you may open an issue or directly email me at adityar[at]iisc[dot]ac[dot]in

 ## References